CausalInferenceLab/Bridging-Causal-Inference-and-Real-World-Evidence-A-Study-of-FDA-and-Other-Regulatory-Guidelines/book/_build/html/_sources/docs/Reflection_Paper_on_Use_of_Real_World_Data_in_Non-Interventional_Studies_to_Generate_Real-World Evidence.md

+## Reflection Paper on Use of Real World Data in Non-Interventional Studies to Generate Real-World Evidence

 ### Title
 - Reflection Paper on Use of Real World Data in Non-Interventional Studies to Generate Real-World Evidence
 ### Information